Below is a list of our seminar offerings and descriptions for the 2019 Winter Session.

 Wednesdays, 1:30 pm - 4:30 pm

 It is a fact well established that mental health has become a major focus of clinical, institutional, professional, academic, media, interpersonal, and individual attention.
-Because so very much of the understanding and experience of mental health and illness have a discursive element, often a very strong one, it is not surprising that rhetoricians are among the scholars who have weighed in on their complexities and meanings.
+Because so very much of the understanding and experience of mental health and illness has a discursive element, often a very strong one, it is not surprising that rhetoricians are among the scholars who have weighed in on their complexities and meanings.
 The lead article in the inaugural issue of the journal, Rhetoric of Health and Medicine (2018) was J. Fred Reynold’s “A Short History of Mental Health Rhetoric Research (MHRR)—and a special issue of the journal on the rhetoric of mental health is forthcoming.
 This is what the call for submissions to that special issue looked like:

 MHRR attends to the rhetorics of neuroscience, medicine, and psychiatry in connection with their cultural warrants; places judgments of in/sanity in rhetorical-historical context; follows mental health categories and diagnoses through clinical, professional, and personal settings; considers representations of mental health in medical and professional documents as well as popular media; and connects rhetorical appeals to strategies of activism and advocacy (http://medicalrhetoric.com/cfp-special-issue-of-rhm-on-mental-health/).